 Firstly, you should know that there are over 2 million registered sellers already on Amazon.

 We teach people how to increase their chances of success in the current market (which it should be noted, continues to grow at double-digit growth year on year).
-In fact the power of the Reliable Income Private Facebook community means that we don’t compete with each other, we actually help each other to succeed.
+In fact the power of our Private Facebook community means that we don’t compete with each other, we actually help each other to succeed.
 It's a collaborative sharing of granular, proven strategy that helps everyone accelerate their success.

 Further, you may find this video from Adam helpful: